yt-project/yt/doc/source/visualizing/unstructured_mesh_rendering.rst

 be installed.

 Once the pre-requisites are installed, unstructured mesh data can be rendered much like any other dataset.
-In particular, a new type of RenderSource object has been defined, called the MeshSource, that represents the unstructured mesh data that will be rendered.
-The user creates this object, and also defines a camera that specifies your viewpoint into the scene.
-When render() is called, a set of rays are cast at the source.
+In particular, a new type of :class:`~yt.visualization.volume_rendering.render_source.RenderSource` object has been defined, called the :class:`~yt.visualization.volume_rendering.render_source.MeshSource`, that represents the unstructured mesh data that will be rendered.
+The user creates this object, and also defines a :class:`~yt.visualization.volume_rendering.camera.Camera` that specifies your viewpoint into the scene.
+When :class:`~yt.visualization.volume_rendering.render_source.RenderSource` is called, a set of rays are cast at the source.
 Each time a ray strikes the source mesh, the data is sampled at the intersection point at the resulting value gets saved into an image.